amsross/amsross.github.io/_drafts/dependency-injection-in-highland-streams-with-applicatives.md

 ## After

 Let's use streams to add [back-pressure](http://highlandjs.org/#backpressure).
 This way we can be sure that no initial steps are executed/consumed until any following steps are executed/consumed.
-In this case we will make our dependencies out consumers.
+In this case we will make our dependencies our consumers.
 In order to do this, though, we'll need to make sure that any operation that requires these depencies returns a function awaiting that value.
 Let's tweak the `writeToDb` function a bit.
 Rather than applying the `db` param first, we will shift that to the last parameter the function expects:

 ```javascript
 // store an object in a mongo collection